hjfruit/qiufen/packages/cli/README.md

   enable: boolean
   /** schema files used for dev env, valid when enable is true */ schemaFiles?: string[]
-  /** graphql operation name which will be mocked, ... means all operations, if unset, ... will be used */ whiteList?: string[] | '...'
   /** value map rules, you should add all your scalar type mappers here or you'll get an error */
   scalarMap: IMockOptions['mocks']
   /** graphql resolvers for operations, you can custom operation response here */